Expert, Evaluative, and Empathetic Dispute Resolution Services

-Attorney Porter is a trained mediator under Mass Gen. Laws c.
+At Porter Law Group, we offer expert, evaluative, and empathetic mediation services.
+Attorney Porter is a trained mediator under Mass.
+Gen. Laws c.
 233, sec.
 23C, and has mediated and negotiated settlements in hundreds of cases including labor and employment, general commercial disputes, construction litigation, personal injury and property damage, bankruptcy, and intellectual property matters.
-Settlements in those cases have ranged from a few thousand to several million dollars.
+Settlements in those cases have ranged from a few thousand to millions of dollars.
 Because of the depth and breadth of his experience, Attorney Porter can be highly evaluative in his analysis of the case.
-He helps parties properly value their potential exposure.
+He helps parties properly value their potential exposure, in terms of liability and damages.
 He also provides a careful analysis of the strengths and weaknesses of their claims and defenses.

 Many times when a party is sued, or files a lawsuit, they want their “day in court” and a chance to vindicate themselves.
 That is certainly understandable, especially when they are being accused of some serious wrongdoing, or when they feel they have been hurt.
 So they want someone in authority, whether it is a judge or a jury, to hear their case and tell them they were right.
 The problem with our legal system is that it almost never does that, which can be extremely frustrating.
 A plaintiff might get a verdict or judgment in their favor, or a defendant might get a case dismissed, but in most instances, they still walk away feeling like they were never completely heard and their grievances were not completed resolved.
 Even worse, the process can take years to complete.
 In many cases the end result is either a half measure, in which a party wins or loses on a technicality, and while the situation was unfair in their mind and they were truly hurt, it was not illegal or there is no right of recovery.